GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "I always believed money couldn't buy happiness until I paid for my Internet subscription."
+Quote of the day : "Life is too short to safely remove the USB device."

 ### Contact me